-This test is sometimes called a barium enema.
+This test is sometimes called a lower GI series.
 Its full name is lower gastrointestinal tract radiography.

-This test uses a form of X-ray called fluoroscopy and a contrast liquid, either a milky white substance called barium or a clear liquid containing iodine.
+This test uses a form of X-ray called fluoroscopy and a contrast liquid.
+The liquid is either a milky white substance called barium or a clear liquid containing iodine.
 The contrast liquid helps the bowel to appear more clearly on the viewing screen.

 The test usually takes about 30 minutes.

 A radiologist and radiological technologist perform the test.

 A barium enema is a type of X-ray.
 That means it uses a small amount of ionizing radiation to produce images.
 The amount of radiation is very small.

 The medical benefits outweigh the small amount of radiation exposure.
 You should discuss any concerns with your child’s care team.

 Preparation usually involves taking magnesium citrate and drinking lots of water.
 Your child’s stools should be watery and clear several hours before the test.